The Weston Family Microbiome Initiative funds transformative research on the microbiome that will improve the health of Canadians.

 Applicants must be based at Canadian research institutions that are qualified CRA donees.

-The POP 2019 call for proposals is now open.
+The POP 2020 call for proposals is now closed.
+New programming will be launched in the summer of 2020.

 If you would like to receive notifications of future calls for funding for the Weston Family Microbiome Initiative, please email firstname.lastname@example.org